SuzalKori/Contact_list/README.md

 1. Clone the Repository:

-git clone YOUR_GITHUB_REPO_LINK
+- git clone YOUR_GITHUB_REPO_LINK
-cd contact_list
+- cd contact_list

 2. Install Dependencies:

-npm install
+- npm install

 3. Start the Development Server (using Vite):

-npm run dev
+- npm run dev

+The application should start working successfully.

 ## Architecture and Design Choices